*This post may contain affiliate links. Please see my disclosure for more details!*

-- Heat your oven to 180C/160 Fan/350F and line a cupcake/muffin tin with 12 cases or put 12 Iced Jems Baking Cups onto a flat tray!
+- Heat your oven to 180ºc/160ºfan and line a cupcake/muffin tin with 12 cases or baking cups

-- Beat the butter/stork with the Sugar until fluffy, add in the eggs, self-raising flour and cocoa powder with the butter/sugar mix until well combined.
+- Beat the butter with the sugar until fluffy, add in the eggs, self-raising flour and cocoa powder and mix

 - Spoon in a spoonful of cupcake batter, and put a frozen Mini Creme Egg on top.
 Spoon on another spoonful of cake batter and make sure the creme egg is covered!